Key Takeaways

 You must file Articles of Dissolution when dissolving an S Corp.
 This is a notice of intent to dissolve the business, which alerts the state of your intentions.
 The Articles of Dissolution states your intent to dissolve so it can be published and creditors can make claims against company assets, if applicable.

 Additionally, you may need to list the names and contact information of directors, officers, and receivers when filing your Articles of Dissolution.
-File all paperwork with the state after members or shareholders have voted on the dissolution.
-If the company conducts business in other states, you should also file paperwork in those locations, as well.
+File all necessary paperwork with the state after members or shareholders have voted on the dissolution.
+If the company conducts business in other states, paperwork should also be filed in those jurisdictions.

 The process for filing the Articles of Dissolution (also called Certificate of Dissolution) varies by state; some require you to file before resolving claims and notifying creditors, while others require you to file after doing so.
 Some states also require tax clearance before filing, meaning that any owed back-taxes are paid in full.